How is MIPS Score Calculated?

 a.
 Determine the maximum points.
 If you are reporting a Specialty Measure Set that has less than 6 measures, your max points would be less than 60 (no. of measures x 10).
 Whenever any of the three Administrative Claims Measures are applicable to your group, your max points will go up by 10 points per applicable measure.
 For all other providers, the maximum number of points will be 60 (based on 6 measures).

 d.
-Quality Improvement Scoring will be calculated for the eligible clinicians and groups that show improvement in 2024 Quality category performance as compared to 2023 performance.
-The improvement score will be calculated at the performance category level so eligible clinicians can select different Quality measures in 2024.
+Quality Improvement Scoring will be calculated for the eligible clinicians and groups that show improvement in 2025 Quality category performance as compared to 2024 performance.
+The improvement score will be calculated at the performance category level so eligible clinicians can select different Quality measures in 2025.
 Up to 10 percentage points could be earned for showing an improved performance in the Quality category.
 The improvement score will be calculated as long as the previous year’s performance is available for comparison.
 30% of the performance category score will be considered as the base.
 Improvement will be calculated from there.

 Improvement Percent Score = (increase in quality performance category achievement percent score from prior performance period to current performance period / prior performance period quality performance category achievement percent score) x 10

-All clinicians who submit data as Individuals, Groups, Virtual Groups, or APM entities will have 6 points added to their Quality Category (numerator) if they qualify as small practice (have 1-15 eligible clinicians).
+e.
+Small Practice Bonus (6 points): All clinicians who submit data as Individuals, Groups, or APM entities will have 6 points added to their Quality Category (numerator) if they qualify as small practice (have 1-15 eligible clinicians).

 f.
 Quality Performance Category Score: You cannot earn more than 100% of the maximum points for a performance category.
-If 60 is the maximum score for you and you earn a total of 66 points including bonuses, your score will be capped at 60 points.
+If 60 is the maximum score for you and you earn a total of 66 points, with bonuses, your score will be capped at 60 points.
 You will get full credit for the Quality category (Quality category score of 30 points) towards the calculation of your final MIPS Score.

 Note: If you are a group of 16 or more providers, CMS will calculate your performance on all the applicable Administrative Claims measures out of the 3 available measures.
 It will be scored only if your group meets the minimum case requirement for this measure and will be added to your Quality score by CMS to determine the final MIPS score.